 Feature Support in PubSub+ Messaging APIs

-The different APIs all support common functionality that is essential for messaging.
+All the PubSub+ Messaging APIs support common functionality that is essential for messaging.
 These APIs evolve over time to meet use-case requirements for client applications, therefore there are slight differences in feature support.

 The PubSub+ Messaging API for iOS is a mobile API.
 For the list of features supported for the iOS API, see iOS API.

-Here's a summary of the current support for features; you can use this summary as a comparison to select the messaging API that's right for your requirements.
-API- or platform-specific features are described on the individual Messaging API pages.
-The following table shows:
+Here's a summary of the current support for features; you can use this summary as a comparison to select the PubSub+ Messaging API that's right for your requirements.
+API- or platform-specific features are described on the individual PubSub+ Messaging API pages.
+The following table shows the PubSub+ Messaging API support for various features:

 - A minimum API version where required, otherwise feature support for each API is indicated using the following symbols:

-—A green check indicates the feature is available in all supported API versions.
+- —A green check with no version number beneath it indicates that the feature is available in all supported API versions.

-—A gray cross indicates that the API does not support this feature.
+- —A gray cross indicates that this feature is not currently supported.

 ---|---|---|---|---|---|---|---|---|---|---|